 Temperature

 Always wash dress socks in cold or cool water, ideally below 85 degrees Fahrenheit.
-Hot water breaks down elastic fibers faster than any other factor, causes shrinkage in natural materials like merino wool and bamboo, and accelerates color fading.
+Hot water breaks down elastic fibers faster than any other factor — a 2025 study in Fashion and Textiles found that hot-air exposure caused up to 8% dimensional change in heat-sensitive fibers — causes shrinkage in natural materials like merino wool and bamboo, and accelerates color fading.
 Cold water cleans socks effectively while preserving their structure and appearance.

 Detergent

 Use a mild liquid detergent without bleach or fabric softener.
 Bleach degrades fibers and destroys color, while fabric softener coats fibers with a waxy residue that reduces breathability and moisture-wicking ability.
+Research published in PMC confirms that cationic surfactants in softeners deposit hydrophobic layers on fiber surfaces, impairing capillary action and reducing absorbency.
 For merino wool socks, a wool-specific detergent like Eucalan or Soak is ideal.
 To understand why this matters for different fibers, see our guide to cotton vs. bamboo vs. merino wool socks.

 Wash Cycle